 Well, imagine for a moment the confused frustration of being a leftist academic.
 You've spent your entire academic career warning friends, family, colleagues, and anyone else unfortunately in earshot of the dangers posed by fundamentalist religious zealots.
 You've been haunted by the nightmare of theocratic fanatics taking over your schools and letting kids pray, wish folks merry Christmas, and stop believing that they're essentially upgraded monkeys (a sort of DarwinSoft Primate™ 6.0).

 And then one day it happened —fundamentalist religious extremists actually attacked your country.
 They killed your fellow countrymen for being infidels not prostrate before their god.
 And they're still issuing warnings of future attacks if Americans don't convert.
-For once in a lifetime of making wild predictions of imminent catastrophes (from mass starvation to the "obesity epidemic," from global cooling to global warming, and all the frights in between),
+For once in a lifetime of making wild predictions of imminent catastrophes (from mass starvation to the "obesity epidemic," from global cooling to global warming, and all the frights in between), you were right.

 They were, in a word, multicultural.

 So you were preempted from enjoying your rare moment in sunny correctness.
 You couldn't join in the outrage shared by your fellow citizens.
 An intimate, inseparable part of being a leftist academic is celebrating multiculturalism.
 But what if "multicultural persons" do something horrific?
 You can't celebrate, but you can defend, and in your defense you can channel all your frustration and outrage against a "proper" scapegoat — the United States of America.
 They did it, but we caused it.